TendrilApps/tendrils-cli/README.md

 - Parents cannot be empty strings, and cannot contain line breaks

 ### `dir-merge`
-- Specifies the merge strategy when folders are copied to or from the [Tendrils folder](#tendrils-folder)
+- Specifies the merge strategy when folders are copied to or from the [Tendrils repo](#tendrils-repo)
 - `true` - Add any new files, overwrite any conflicting files, but do not delete any files already in the destination folder
 - `false` - Entirely replace the destination folder with the source folder
 - If this field is omitted, it defaults to `false`